Go to content

 The most common mistakes in home acoustic treatment

 Inadequate placement of acoustic materials creates dead zones or accentuates resonance.
-Bass traps placed in the middle of a wall do not act properly on low frequencies.
-Corners, often neglected, concentrate a large proportion of sound energy.
+Bass traps placed in the middle of a wall do not affect low frequencies correctly.
+Corners, which are often overlooked, actually concentrate a large part of the sound energy.
 Wall panels are sometimes installed without identifying the primary reflection points, which limits their effectiveness.
-Ceilings are also frequently overlooked, even though they play a major role in vertical resonance.
+Neglecting the ceiling is also a common mistake, as this surface plays a major role in vertical resonance.

 The use of unsuitable materials is another source of disappointment.
 Some acoustic foams sold at low prices have too low a density or a non-functional decorative design.
 Their shape may be attractive, but their acoustic performance is non-existent.
 Without certification or absorption measurements, these products mislead consumers.
 An effective treatment must act on several frequency bands, which these foams fail to do.
 What's more, some so-called "acoustic" panels only treat a specific frequency, leaving the rest of the sound spectrum unaffected.
 In this respect, acoustic curtains are a relevant alternative in rooms where glass walls amplify resonance.
 Their dense structure significantly attenuates sound reflection, while providing an aesthetically pleasing, modular solution.